Passer au contenu

 Definition

 A warrant canary is a regularly published statement affirming that a service provider has not received a particular kind of secret legal process, such as a gag-ordered surveillance demand.
-The trick is in the silence: because providers can often be legally barred from disclosing that they received such an order, they instead publish an ongoing assurance that they have not.
-If that assurance is quietly removed or allowed to lapse, attentive users can infer that something has changed, without the provider ever explicitly breaking a gag order.
+The trick lives in the silence: because providers can often be legally barred from disclosing that they received such an order, they instead publish an ongoing assurance that they have not.
+If that assurance is quietly removed or allowed to lapse, attentive users can infer that something has changed — without the provider ever explicitly breaking the gag.

 How and why it works

-The name references the canaries once carried into coal mines, which would succumb to dangerous gas before the miners did, serving as an early warning.
-The legal theory rests on the difference between being compelled to stay silent about an event and being compelled to actively lie by repeating a false statement; removing a true statement is generally seen as more defensible than fabricating one.
-Warrant canaries are frequently paired with transparency reports that list the legal requests a provider is permitted to disclose.
+The name references the canaries once carried into coal mines, which succumbed to dangerous gas before the miners did and so served as an early warning.
+The legal theory rests on a distinction: being compelled to stay silent about an event is generally treated differently from being compelled to actively lie by repeating a statement known to be false.
+Removing a true statement is seen as more defensible than fabricating one.
+In practice, canaries are usually dated, sometimes cryptographically signed, and often refreshed on a fixed cadence so that a missed update is conspicuous rather than easy to overlook.

 Limits to keep in mind